Connect with us

 UFC Lightweight Championship

 In 2018, McGregor was again stripped of the Lightweight Championship belt due to inactivity.
-Since then, his career in the UFC has been relatively sporadic, with losses to Khabib Nurmagomedov and Dustin Poirier and a single win over the cowboy Donald Cerrone.
+Since then, his career in the UFC has been relatively sporadic, marked by losses to Khabib Nurmagomedov and Dustin Poirier, as well as a single win over Donald Cerrone.

 McGregor was anticipated to return to the UFC in 2024 to face veteran Michael Chandler in July 2024, but the fight had been suspended yet again due to an injury.